NikhilKatiki/Wildfire-Prediction-/README.md

 # Future Steps
     1. More variables which can impact Wildfires can be included in the model
     2. Time series forecasting can also be done to predict the number of Wildfires
+    3. It will be very interesting to see the real effects of important variables on Wildfires

 # Thank You!